grafana/grafana/docs/sources/installation/rpm.md

 ## 1. Download and install

-You can install Grafana directly using Yum, via Yum repository, or by downloading a binary `.tar.gz` file.
+You can install Grafana directly using YUM, via YUM repository, or by downloading a binary `.tar.gz` file.

+**Note:** The RPMs are signed, you can verify the signature with this [public GPG key](https://packages.grafana.com/gpg.key).

 You can install Grafana using Yum directly: